Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Use the following template to model any more sophisticated Monster or NPC:

 **Name**
-X HP, X Armor, X STR, X DEX, X WIL, Weapon (dX, special items, qualities)
+X HP, X Armor, X STR, X DEX, X WIL
-- Engaging descriptor of appearance or demeanor
+- Engaging descriptor of appearance or demeanor    •
+- Attacks (hit chance, damage, effects)
 - Quirk, tactic, or peculiarity making this NPC unique
 - Special effect or consequence when wounding a PC
 - Motivation: what do they want?